Youth and Farm Stand Coordinator

 Maria’s favorite place to grow, buy, or eat food in the Bronx is La Finca del Sur, a 3-acres urban farm ran by women of color, the first one of its kind in the city of New York.

-Selma is a food literacy educator and nutrition advocate serving with us at P.S.42 through FoodCorps for the 2018-2019 school year.
+Selma is a food literacy educator and nutrition advocate serving with us at P.S.42 through FoodCorps for the 2018-2019 and 2019-2020 school years.
+We are thrilled to have Selma return for her second year of service!
 She believes that food is a fundamental need that must be fulfilled in order to reach our fullest and truest potential.

 Selma advocates for an increase in food product knowledge, preparation and production because these skills make for a holistic approach to nutrition.
 Once individuals and families learn to be diverse about their food and learn the “know how” of handling materials and equipment properly, food shifts from just another fun four letter word to an amazing activity and experience.
 She also believes the relationship with food is a potential positive model to engaging other aspects of life and community such as self-actualization, culture, and wellness.